hasher503/CS50_search/README.md

 ## Summary

-This is a purely front-end mini-project.
+This is a solo front-end mini-project.
 The goal of the project is to replicate Google's homepage, image search, and advanced search pages.
 This primarily meant practicing HTML and CSS to make a visually similar clone, although part of the work was also to decipher and understand Google querystrings to figure out what the GET parameters should be for each form.

 ## Video Demo